Perciville5241/Percifiles/README.md

 Dic Merger
 is for combining multiple dictionaries.
 Specifically all the dic's created by iCopy device and combining them all into on big hefty file and removing duplicate entries.

+those are the main files, all others are just scripts from over the years I have made and just found usefull.